William Contreras Player Props: Brewers vs. Rockies

-The Milwaukee Brewers, including William Contreras and his .471 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+The Milwaukee Brewers, including William Contreras and his .444 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Connor Seabold and the Colorado Rockies at Coors Field, Thursday at 3:10 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Rockies.
+In his previous game he had a hitless performance (0-for-3) against the Rockies.

 William Contreras Game Info & Props vs. the Rockies